 Humanitarian Open Street Map Tasking

-HOTOSM is another open source project that enables everyday people to use and contribute to OpenStreetMap.
+HOTOSM is another open-source project that enables everyday people to use and contribute to OpenStreetMap.
 HOT develops free apps and tools, managed by an international team dedicated to humanitarian action and community development.
-To date, they have successfully mapped almost 40-million buildings and 1-million kilometres of road.
+To date, they have successfully mapped almost 40 million buildings and 1 million kilometres of road.
 HOT’s work contributes to the Sustainable Development Goals set by the United Nations.
 It improves areas such as transportation, public health, and refugee response.
-This helps organizations such as Médecins Sans Frontières, United Nations, and the Red Cross.
+This helps organizations such as Médecins Sans Frontières, the United Nations, and the Red Cross.
 It provides training, equipment, and knowledge to people in need, as HOT’s maps identify areas severely damaged by natural disasters.

-They provide quick and easy to follow tutorials, showing users how to correctly identify roads and buildings through 3-minute videos.
+They provide quick and easy-to-follow tutorials, showing users how to correctly identify roads and buildings through 3-minute videos.
 All of this work is through OpenStreetMap where users can choose their preferred editors.
 Their website also provides information on how to validate already mapped areas.
-This confirms that the mapping is done correctly and doesn’t thave any technical mistakes.
+This confirms that the mapping is done correctly and doesn’t have any technical mistakes.

 OpenStreetMap Mapping and Mapillary POV Capture